ethereum/EIPs/EIPS/eip-validatedEVMContracts.md

 that is not recognized by the EVM the contract deployment transaction fails and consumes all allocated gas.

+For this EIP, only header version '1' (contracts starting with the byte stream 0x00 0x00 0x00 0x01) is defined.
+Future EIPs may expand on the valid set of headers.

 For purposes of PC calculations the first byte after the version header is `0`.
 There is no mechanism within the EVM to retrieve the header values.

 ### `BEGINDATA`

-As described in EIP-2327 a new opcode `BEGINDATA` (0xGG) is added that indicates the remainder of the contract should not be considered executable code.
+As described in EIP-2327 a new opcode `BEGINDATA` (0xb6) is added that indicates the remainder of the contract should not be considered executable code.

 ### Invalid Opcode Validation